ayumax/WindowCapture2D/README.md

 It supports capturing background windows, and the captured images can be attached to meshes or UMG in 3D space.

+**If you want to confirm whether this plugin works in your environment, you can download the Tester application from the Releases of this repository and check if the capture works correctly.**

 ![ed99cc1218473bb4accc3c5d217454c4](https://user-images.githubusercontent.com/8191970/59857826-b31e1400-93b4-11e9-80df-13e39a0e1ec6.gif)

 ## Supported UE Versions